Wordclock/firmware/README.md

 One of the goals of this fork is to stay as compatible as possible with the original project and the corresponding hardware.
-However, as the program space of the ATmega168 is simply not sufficient for all of the new features, it is highly recommended to replace the microcontroller with the ATmega328, which is a drop in replacement.
+However, as the program space of the ATmega168 is simply not sufficient for all of the new features, it is highly recommended to replace the microcontroller with an ATmega328, which is a drop in replacement.
 As the microcontroller was designed to be put into a socket anyway, this shouldn't be too much of a problem.
 Alternatively you can always give up some functionality by disabling the appropriate switches within